 10. Old Glenorchy Wharf

 Driving down the Glenorchy Road for about 30 minutes you get a small abandoned jetty on the left hand side.
 Blink and you’ll miss it.
+You won't be blinking though, it's one of the most beautiful roads in the country.
 This photo spot is where to spend a sunset or two.
 Stay until it gets dark and you might be able to get some aurora glow when looking South!

 I hope you enjoyed my recommendations for best photography spots in Queenstown.
 As always this is not a complete list and I feel like I just scratched the surface.
 I hope this list will help you with planning your visit!
 A word of advice from me would be to explore and try to capture something different.
 Remember that by walking 10 minutes off the path will reward you with some unique compositions.
 Thanks for reading.
 Happy Snapping!

 If you're interested in improving your photography around the South Island of New Zealand then go to